-On [ ], 2014, the Board of Newtek MD unanimously approved and adopted the Newtek Business Services Corp.
-2014 Stock Incentive Plan (the "Stock Plan"), authorized 3,000,000 Shares for issuance under the Stock Plan, and directed that the Stock Plan be submitted to stockholders for approval in connection with the approval of the Reincorporation Transaction.
+On [], 2014, a required majority of the Board, as defined in Section 57(o) of the 1940 Act unanimously approved and adopted the Newtek Business Services Corp.
+2014 Stock Incentive Plan (the "Stock Plan") in accordance with Section 61 of the 1940 Act, authorized 3,000,000 Shares for issuance under the Stock Plan, and directed that the Stock Plan be submitted to stockholders for approval in connection with the approval of the Reincorporation Transaction.
 The Stock Plan is intended to replace the Company's 2000 Stock Incentive and Deferred Compensation Plan (the "2000 Plan"), 2003 Stock Incentive Plan (the "2003 Plan") and 2010 Stock Incentive Plan (the "2010 Plan," and collectively with the 2000 Plan and 2003 Plan, the "Existing Plans"), which will be terminated in connection with the BDC Election.
 For additional information, see - Proposal IV - Approval of a New Equity Compensation Plan.